Would you like to be able to memorize a whole book? What about those boring declination tables?

 But you must understand what they are and what they aren’t.
 I quoted the excerpt from John Dunlosky’s report for two reasons:

-2) More importantly, it tested effects of those strategies in LONG-TERM learning.
+- 2) More importantly, it examined the effects of those strategies in LONG-TERM learning.

 And this is what mnemonics are not.

 They are not a suitable tool for long-term learning.